 - B. Pre-Application Procedures: The following procedures and requirements shall apply to all applications for Site Plan Review: - 1.
-Prior to submitting an application for approval of the proposed use or construction the applicant may meet informally with the Board at a regular meeting to present a sketch plan and generally discus the proposal and to obtain guidance in development of the plan.
-The sketch plan may be a freehand drawing and show: - a.
+Prior to submitting an application the applicant may meet informally with the Board at a regular meeting to present a sketch plan, generally discuss the proposal and to obtain guidance in development of the plan and how to ensure it conforms to town ordinances.
+The sketch plan may be a freehand drawing and show: - b.
 The outline of the tract or parcel with estimated dimensions, road rights of way and existing easements; - b.
 North Arrow - c.
 The proposed layout of the building(s), driveways, and parking areas; identification of general areas of steep slopes, wetlands, streams, and flood plains; - d.
-Other information pertinent to the project; - 2.
-Upon written request by the applicant, the Board, at its discretion, may waive certain Submission Requirements specified in Section 10.E or 10.F due to the nature or size of the project. - 3.
+Other information pertinent to the project;

+- 2. There shall be a presumption of no waivers being allowed to Section 10 of this ordinance concerning submittals.
+Upon written request by the applicant the Board may allow a waiver(s).
+Applicants shall provide documentation as to the negative effects of being denied waiver(s). - 3.
 The Board shall indicate any additional studies and other approvals from local and regional and State agencies that may be required.
 Letters from these agencies shall be included as a part of the application and/or review. - 4.
 The Board may, at its discretion make an inspection of the site prior to submission of the application. - 5.
-Within 30 days from submission of a pre-application and sketch plan and following an on-site inspection, if applicable, the Board shall submit in writing to the applicant a checklist of the specific information which shall be included in the formal application to the Board.
+Within 30 days from submission of a pre-application and sketch plan and following an on-site inspection, if applicable, the Board shall submit in writing to the applicant a checklist of the specific information which shall be included in the formal application to the Board (see Appendix A). - C. Application Procedures: All applications for site plan review shall be made in writing. - D. Independent Consultants: The Planning Board shall require a review escrow account to be established by the applicant for all projects that include a building(s) greater than 7,500 square foot footprint in the aggregate, developments with more than 5,000 sq.ft. of impervious ground surface (parking areas, pathways, etc.), other projects with a combined roof surface and ground surface imperviousness of 10,000 sq. ft. or more or such other projects that the Planning Board determines will require review by a consultant.